At our core, all that we really want is to experience happiness.

 Rarely is there a direct correlation between your professional success and your happiness.

 That doesn’t mean that you shouldn’t strive to be successful.

 In fact, I strongly believe that it is healthy and completely appropriate to consistently challenge yourself to improve professionally.

 However, the eventual achievements from these efforts are not the key to your happiness.
 I have worked with professionals who make millions and those that aren’t sure how they are going to make payroll next month.

 What has completely surprised me is that as long as they can pay their bills, I have found people are usually as happy as they choose to be.

 So, if professional success and the money it brings isn’t the answer, what’s the key to happiness?

-There are 2 keys to joy, contentment, satisfaction and happiness in your life.
+There are two keys to joy, contentment, satisfaction and happiness in your life.